Hacking Chinese

 Type: Resource collection

 Breaking Chinese down into bite-sized chunks is great for beginners, but when you’ve reached an advanced level, switching audio clips every few minutes becomes annoying.
-If you want to listen for hors, you need some continuity where you can get into something and stay there.
+If you want to listen for hours, you need some continuity where you can get into something and stay there.
 This also allows you to adapt to language in a certain style and genre.

 Audiobooks are the perfect solution.
 A book is typically somewhere between eight and fifteen hours, which means a lot of listening practice.
 Unless your Chinese is awesome, you probably want to relisten to parts of it, maybe more than once, so you can get many hours of learning from a single book.
-I’ve written more about how to use audiobooks for learning Chinese here, including tips for how to find them.
+I’ve written more about how to use audiobooks for learning Chinese here, including tips on how to find them.

 Learning Chinese through audiobooks